blueluna/psila/README.md

 This is a work in progress implementation of handing Z**bee packages.

+**This project has not undergone any cerification or extensive testing, it is simply a hobby project**

 ## Goal

 The goal is to be able to use a Nordic nRF52840 SoC as a device endpoint.